-After completing law school, Joe served as a law clerk for the First Judicial Circuit of the State of South Dakota.
-Primarily working from Yankton, South Dakota, the clerkship was a great tool for Joe to expand his knowledge of the law, trial advocacy, and the workings of the judiciary.
+After law school, Joe served as a law clerk for the First Judicial Circuit of the State of South Dakota, working primarily from Yankton, South Dakota.
+The clerkship was a great tool for Joe to expand his knowledge of the law, trial advocacy, and the workings of the judiciary.

-Joe enjoys all of South Dakota’s outdoor activities, including pheasant hunting with his dog June, deer hunting, golfing, and fishing local lakes and the Missouri River.
+Outside of spending time with his family, Joe enjoys all of South Dakota’s outdoor activities, including pheasant hunting with his dogs, deer hunting, golfing, and fishing local lakes and the Missouri River.